Ionic Bond in Chemistry

 - Irregular configurations

-Formation of ionic bond
+Formation of Ionic Bond

-The atoms of the chemical elements that have almost full or almost empty electrons in their valence shell are very reactive.
+The atoms of the elements that have almost full or almost empty electrons in their valence shell are very reactive.
 For example, atoms of alkali (group 1) and alkaline earth metals (group 2) have one or two electrons in their valence shell.
 Therefore, atoms of group 1 and group 2 can easily transfer such electrons to almost empty non-metal atoms of group 17 and group 16 and combine together by ionic bonding.

 - Small size and low charge on the anions will favor the formation of ionic compounds.
 These factors are also associated with increases in electron affinity and electronegativity.